Eagles Landing Community Policies

 (3) If an overflow situation does occur and you cannot find parking on the property, park across on the side street (Sycamore St) or you may want to check with the UNT Police Dept. for information regarding parking availability &/or permits for dorm or commuter lots.
 These permits will be obtained at the Resident’s expense.

 (4) Word of warning: the police do monitor our parking lot and issue tickets for parking in the fire lane.
-These tickets will not be paid by Adami & Associates, Inc. or Eagle’s Landing Condominiums.
+These tickets will not be paid for by Adami & Associates, Inc. or Eagle’s Landing Condominiums.
 We do not ask for this service.
-It is mandated by the City of Denton in order to insure a space for emergency vehicles should the need arise.
+It is mandated by the City of Denton in order to ensure a space for emergency vehicles should the need arise.
 DO NOT PARK IN THE FIRE LANES.

-18. Plumbing
+1. Plumbing

 The sewer system is adequate to handle all normal drainage.
-The system is not designed to handle diapers, Q-Tips, paper towels, certain feminine products, potpourri or other such refuse.
+The system is not designed to handle diapers, Q-Tips, paper towels, certain feminine products, potpourri, or other such refuse.
 DO NOT use chemical products such as Liquid Plumber or Draino in the drains.

 Per paragraphs 12 & 26 of the TAA Lease Contract, the resident is responsible for repair, replacement and damage costs on plumbing exclusively serving the Resident’s home/condo.